 Two key factors that make electric fencing safe for horses is that it remains tight, reducing the risk of wrapping around a horse’s leg and that it holds a good charge of around 8000 Volts.
 If the charge is not enough the horse will not respect the fence as it should.
-Equirope is a braided electric fencing rope, which contains 8 copper conductors.
-Copper is used in the Equirope because it has a very low resistance, which means it carries the voltage a long way without much reduction in the charge.
-(50 ohms per km) The other advantage of the Equirope is that it can be strained up – unlike many tapes – which cannot be tensioned up.
+Electrobraid is a braided electric fencing rope, which pure copper conductors.
+Copper is used in the Electrobraid because it has a very low resistance (4 times more conductive than steel), which means it carries the voltage a long way without much reduction in the charge.
+The other advantage of the Electrobraid is that it can be strained up, and is very strong with a 275Kg breaking strain – unlike many tapes – which cannot be tensioned up.

 In a study, performed in Europe, 20 horses were observed as they spent time in different-sized paddocks fenced with either electric or non-electric fencing.

 There was very little difference in the stress levels among the different paddocks.
 However, they did notice that the horses in the smaller paddocks showed signed of stress, regardless of which fencing was being used – when compared to larger paddocks.

 It can be therefore deduced that Electric Fencing can be considered safe for horses and does not increase their level of stress.